SizeUp to 30 inches (76 cm)

 - Recognizable by the prominent bright yellow stripe running from the tip of the snout to the bright yellow and deeply forked caudal fin.

-- Head is relatively small; lower jaw projects slightly beyond the upper jaw.
+- The head is relatively small and the lower jaw projects slightly beyond the upper jaw.

 - Lacks the dark lateral spot characteristic of many other snapper species.

-- Coloration is olive to bluish back with yellow spots on the upper sides.
-Lower sides and belly are whitish with narrow reddish and yellow stripes; the dorsal and caudal fins are yellow; the anal and pelvic fins are whitish.
+- Coloration is olive to a bluish-black with yellow spots on the upper sides.
+The lower sides and belly are whitish with narrow reddish and yellow stripes; the dorsal and caudal fins are yellow; the anal and pelvic fins are white.